jeremyrcoyle/PEVerify/README.md

 Note that you may need to install libcurl if you don’t already have it installed.

-On ubuntu, you can run the following from the command line:
+On Ubuntu, you can run the following from the command line:

 ```
 sudo apt-get install libcurl4-openssl-dev